djnavarro/flametree/README.md

 status](https://www.r-pkg.org/badges/version/flametree)](https://CRAN.R-project.org/package=flametree)
 <!-- badges: end -->

-The goal of flametree is to make pretty pictures.

-## Installation
+Flametree provides a system for making generative art in R, written with two goals in mind.
+First, and perhaps foremost, art is inherently enjoyable and generative artists working in R need packages no less than any other R users.
+Second, the system is designed to be useful in the

-You can install the development version of flametree from [GitHub](https://github.com/) with:
+classroom: getting students to make artwork in class is an enjoyable exercise and flametree can be used as a method to introduce some key R concepts in a fun way.
+The package is not (yet) on CRAN but you can install the development version of flametree from [GitHub](https://github.com/) with:

 ``` r